wood-b/CompBook/README.md

 # Overview

 This repository is intended as an electronic laboratory notebook to help document and organize my computational research.
-There will not be much source code included in the repository, however input scripts for quantum and/or classic MD simulations will be saved.
-I am going to try and use the wiki to document thoughts and ideas.
+There will not be much source code included in the repository, however input scripts for quantum and/or classic MD simulations will be saved using version control.
+I am going to use the wiki to annotate the repo, so when in doubt check the wiki.

 # Contributors